maxfieldk/TE-Seq/README.md

   Many steps require a substantial amount of RAM (north of 20 GB) to be available on your system, else they will fail and give you OOM (out-of-memory) errors.
 This pipeline will likely fail if run on a personal computer without at least 64 GB of RAM.

 # QUICK START install and run pipeline with test data
-The following code will clone the pipeline and test data, and will create a conda environment.
+In order to check that the pipeline can be successfully run in your compute environment, the following code will create a conda environment, clone the pipeline, and clone test data (chr22 human reference genome annotations + chr22-mapping reads from proliferating (PRO), early senescent (ESEN) and late senescent (LSEN) fibroblasts).
 Requires mamba and singularity/apptainer to be installed.
 This section provides little guidance - for a proper walk through of how to install and setup a custom analysis, skip this section and proceed to [Installation](#installation)
 ```
 #download
 mamba create -y \